 Equal Employment Opportunity Commission (EEOC) statistics showed that sexual harassment claims filed with the agency increased 13.6 percent for FY 2018 over the previous year.
 Reasonable cause findings jumped 23.6 percent, and almost $70 million was collected through administrative enforcement—a huge leap from the $47.5 million collected the year before.

-The numbers are stark but demonstrate a reason why the EEOC is taking a strong stand on addressing and emphasizing harassment issues and encouraging organizations to be proactive in transforming workplace culture, increasing civility, and reimagining compliance training.
-The agency’s training advice has evolved over time, culminating with a panel discussion on sexual harassment last fall.
+The numbers are stark but demonstrate a reason why the EEOC is taking a strong stand on addressing and emphasizing harassment issues and encouraging organizations to be proactive in transforming workplace culture, increasing civility, and reimagining compliance training rather than repeating prior mistakes.
+The agency’s compliance training advice has evolved over time, culminating with a panel discussion on sexual harassment last fall.
 The thought leadership from that public meeting and the EEOC’s continual guidance form a blueprint organizations can follow to optimize their compliance training, create a safer culture, and minimize risk.

 The EEOC Talks … and Companies Listen